tenbonks/scriptio-qoutes-app/README.md

 # Scriptio | Quotes App

-Hello there! this application is a hub of quotes, where you can enter your own easily, contributing to the quote bank, and also filter quotes easily, so if you see a quote by someone you like, just click his name and you will be shown all the quotes said by that person, the same for categories, there are many to choose from, wether you want to fill your mind with mindfulness, or maybe just want to see some classics from Tv shows and movies.
+Hello there! this here is Scriptio (*written words in Latin*) is a hub of quotes, where you can post quotes easily, contributing to the quote bank, and also filter quotes, so if you see a quote by someone you like, just click the name and you will be shown all the quotes said by that person, the same for categories, there are many to choose from, whether you want to fill your mind with mindfulness, or maybe just want to see some classics from TV Shows and Movies.

 Its all just a click away!

-**"Mama says, life is just like a box of chocolate, you never know what you gonna get"**
+*"Mama says, life is just like a box of chocolate, you never know what you gonna' get"*

 # Demo